 Furniture Tip-over Facts

-- TV tip-overs cause the most injuries for children younger than 10 years.
-Young children are most likely to suffer head and neck injuries.
+- Furniture and TV tip-overs cause the most injuries for children younger than 6 years of age, with a peak at 2 years old.
+Young children are most likely to suffer concussion and closed head injuries.

 - Desks, cabinets and bookshelves tipping over lead to the greatest number of injuries to children ages 10-17 years.
 These older children usually suffer lower body injuries.